 This Notice will be reviewed and updated on an annual basis to comply with applicable new requirements, regulations, insights, strategies, processes or technologies.
 We recommend that you check for updates to the Privacy & Cookies Policy from time to time but we will notify you directly about changes to this Notice or the way we use your personal data when we are legally required to do so.

 15. CONTACT AND COMPLAINTS

-If you do not agree with a decision we make in relation to a rights request or believe that we are in breach of applicable data protection laws then you can lodge a complaint with a data protection supervisory authority in the EU.
+If you do not agree with a decision we make in relation to a rights request or believe that we are in breach of applicable data protection laws then you can lodge a complaint with a data protection supervisory authority in the EU or the UK.
 You can contact the data protection supervisory authority for the UK using its contact details on its website https://ico.org.uk/.